-If a loved one has been diagnosed with an incurable illness, you may wonder when is it time to consider palliative care?
+If a loved one has been diagnosed with an incurable illness, you may wonder when it is time to consider palliative care.
 When should someone be offered palliative care?
-How can it help them, when there isn’t a cure for their illness anyway?
+How can it help them when there isn’t a cure for their illness anyway?

 Those are all valid questions.
 Lots of people with a terminal condition, and their families, will be asking themselves the same things.
+In order to answer these questions, we should consider various options and palliative care benefits for people with an incurable illness, as well as their families and friends.

 Palliative care looks after every part of the person – this is called holistic care.
 It’s not just about making sure that someone isn’t in pain.
 It aims to ensure that your loved one will have a good quality of life, even with a terminal diagnosis.